Thermodynamic nature of black holes in coexistence region: State parameters in coexistence region

+Here $\tilde{r}_{hi}$ is bounded by the radii of the saturated small and large black holes.
+We need to point out that it just denotes the location of the system in the phase diagram instead of the actual radius of the coexistence black holes.
+It is easy to find that $x=$1 and 0 correspond to states A and B, respectively.
+So, analogous to the fluid systems, $x$ gives the ratio of the saturated small and large black hole molecules located at this system state.
+On the other hand, understanding these coexistence black holes from a gravitational perspective is worth future investigation via the potential relationship between the black hole thermodynamics and gravity.

 Finally, we find that each coexistence state can be parameterized by two quantities $\epsilon$ and $x$, both of which are bounded between 0 and 1.
 In Fig. \ref{pTaur}, we show these coexistence states by taking $x$=0.3, 0.5, 0.7, 0.9, 0.99, 0.999, 0.9999 from right to left.
 The coexistence region is marked in light green color.
+Note that the parameter $x$ heavily relies on the saturated small and large black holes and is not directly related to the extremal black holes or naked singularities.

 All of these curves coincide at the critical temperature with $\epsilon$=0, and extend to the right.
 In particular, with the increase of $x$, the curve shifts towards the saturated small black hole curve.
 The monotonic behavior is also broken.
 Nevertheless, each state within the coexistence region is characterized by a pair of parameters, namely ($\epsilon$, $x$).
+This study can also be easily generalized to higher dimensional cases.